This easy recipe for keto Philly cheesesteak stuffed peppers is a low carb family favorite. Ground beef keeps the stuffed peppers moist and delicious.

 Steaming the peppers in the microwave helped soften them and pouring out the accumulated liquid prevented sogginess.
 I placed one slice of provolone to the bottom of each pepper and stuffed them with the ground beef.
 The peppers baked for 20 minutes.
 Then, I topped each with a piece of cheese placed them under the broiler.

-As I mentioned, my family preferred the Philly cheesesteak stuffed peppers with ground beef; perhaps this version was easier to eat or maybe the fat in the ground beef made them taste better.
+As I mentioned, my family preferred this keto Philly cheesesteak stuffed peppers with ground beef; perhaps this version was easier to eat or maybe the fat in the ground beef made them taste better.
 In any case, this is a no-brainer recipe that’s easy to prepare and doesn’t take much time.

 - 1 pound 85 % lean ground beef (I used grass-fed)